isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-import-media-configuration.md

 # What are the files that the connectors can handle?

 You have to know that the "files" can be either "PDF" or "Other".
 The main difference is related to the PIM thumbnail generation.
 Anyway for the files (PDF & Other) you are able to use **URL** or **binaries**.
+If you choose `other`as media type, you will be able to manage any kind of media (please consider that bigger is the file, longer the processing time will be).

 ::: warning
 Even if you can upload video files by using "Other", please consider That